QuickWrite/luasm/README.md

 > This project is still under construction.
 But it is nearly in a state that is very usable. 😄

 It is a light‑weight Lua library that lets you define, parse and later execute a custom assembly‑like language. <br />
-And the libary is deliberately minimal:
+And the library is deliberately minimal:
 - No external dependencies – pure Lua 5.1+.
 - Pluggable instruction set – you decide which mnemonics exist and how their operands are interpreted.
 - Configurable syntax – label delimiters, immediate prefixes, register prefixes, etc., are all driven by a settings table.